ArumMelton/EmpTrack/README.md

-A command liine application that is designed to help keep track of your team.
+EmpTrack is an employee tracking application that allows you to keep track of all employees in a database.
+The user can fully update the database as needed.
 <br/>